 For details of major litigation, please refer to the following items described in "1.
-Consolidated Financial Statements and others - (1) Consolidated Financial Statements - Notes to Consolidated Financial Statements - Note 32.
+Consolidated Financial Statements and others - (1) Consolidated Financial Statements - Note 32.
 Commitment and Contingent Liabilities, Litigation" in our Form 20-F.

-Product Liability and Related Claims

-ACTOS Economic Loss Cases
+Product Liability and Related Claims ACTOS Economic Loss Cases